(509) 574-3200 Fax: (509) 225-2717

 The Parent to Parent program offers emotional support and information to families raising children with special health or developmental needs.
 In addition to parent support, the program offers sibling support, recreation and social opportunities, a newsletter, and disability awareness education through Kids on the Block puppets.

-The Yakima County Parent to Parent program is provided by Yakima Valley Memorial Hospital through Children's Village.
+The Yakima County Parent to Parent program is provided by Yakima Valley Memorial through Children's Village.
 The program coordinator and staff are parents or family members of children with special health or developmental needs.